 On November 19, 2013, Spartan Stores completed a merger with Nash-Finch Company ("Nash-Finch"), a food distribution company serving military commissaries and exchanges and independent grocery retailers and an operator of retail grocery stores.
-Spartan Stores pursued the merger to create a larger, more balanced company with a broader customer base across multiple food retail and distribution businesses.
+The merger was pursued to create a larger, more balanced company with a broader customer base across multiple food retail and distribution businesses.

 Each outstanding share of the common stock of Nash-Finch converted into 1.20 shares of Spartan Stores common stock.

 Consideration paid for all of the Nash-Finch outstanding shares consisted of the following: